The University of Law Executive Team is responsible for the strategic development and day-to-day management of the University.

 Peter is non-executive Chairman of the Support Through Court, a major legal charity which supports litigants in person through the civil and family courts.

-Having started her career as a solicitor working in local government and private practice, Joanna joined the College of Law in York in 1989 as a tutor specialising in civil litigation, employment and public law.
+Having started her career as a solicitor working in local government and private practice, Joanna joined the College of Law in York in 1989 as a lecturer specialising in civil litigation, employment and public law.
 She joined the York management team in 2002, becoming Deputy Director Academic, with particular responsibility for the delivery of the Graduate Diploma in Law programme at the Centre.
 She was also instrumental in the innovative design and delivery of the online programme.

 Since then Joanna has managed a number of key programme development initiatives, including development of the LLB.
 Appointed as Pro Vice-Chancellor, Academic Development in November 2018, Joanna now has responsibility for the overall development of our undergraduate and postgraduate academic and professional programmes.